Religion Unburdened by Belief:

 Introduction

 What if belief and religion point in opposite directions?
-We often assume that religions are built on beliefs about gods, the afterlife, and the nature of reality.
+We often assume religions are built on beliefs about gods, the afterlife, and the nature of reality.
 But what if belief hinders genuine religious experience?
 This book pursues a radical idea: The less we believe, the closer we get to religion.

 This may seem counterintuitive since religions are usually defined by their belief systems.
 Christianity has its creeds, Buddhism its doctrines, and Islam its articles of faith.
 Yet, direct religious experience often involves setting aside beliefs.
 Mystics empty the mind, surrender certainty, and embrace mystery.
 Rather than adding new beliefs to your existing collection, we’ll work on identifying and releasing limiting beliefs.